codeDiganh/HTML-And-CSS-Template-One/README.md

 # HTML-And-CSS-Template-One
-HTML And CSS - Design Number One - https://codediganh.github.io/HTML-And-CSS-Template-One/
+HTML And CSS - Design Number One - Demo: https://codediganh.github.io/HTML-And-CSS-Template-One/

 This design was made as my first practical application after completing the HTML and CSS course from the ElZero Web School Academy.